Writing

 I have written on a broad range of topics over the past two decades, but all my books and essays have tended to explore the unforeseen transformations of people who find themselves starting to feel in ways that allow them, often for the first time, to think.

-I have recently finished a book about the connection between cinephilia and relational trauma entitled Post-Traumatic Attachments to the Eerily Moving Image: Something to Watch Over Me (Routledge, 2021).
+My most recent book explores the connection between cinephilia and relational trauma and is entitled Post-Traumatic Attachments to the Eerily Moving Image: Something to Watch Over Me (Routledge, 2022).
 You can listen to a recent conversation I had about this book with Noreen Giffney, Stephen Frosh, and students from the Department of Psychosocial Studies at Birkbeck, University of London, here:

 This book grew out of some of the half-formed ideas that hovered in the margins of an earlier book I wrote about the French author Marie NDiaye: Marie NDiaye: Blankness and Recognition (Liverpool: Liverpool University Press, 2013)